NetworkPerception/mighty-orbots/README.md

 ## 3.4  Architecture Style
-We recommend a combination of microservice and event-driven architecture styles.
+We recommend **a combination of microservice and event-driven architecture styles**.
 * Microservice architecture will allow keeping services of the system discrete, enabling fault tolerance and high availability.
 * Event-driven architecture will enable real-time capabilities.
 Various components can subscribe to events and receive them as aynchronous messages.
 For instance, when vital sign data for a patient is ready for display at a nurse station, it can be delivered to output generation modules via an asynchronous message, allowing a non-blocking output handling.
-* In order to meet the data consistency requirement and minimize data sharing among various microservices, we adopt a single shared database to store patient monitoring data.
-The central database is also suitable because MonitorMe does not need data isolation or very high scalability.
+* In order to meet the data consistency requirement and minimize data sharing among various microservices, we adopt shared special-purpose databases instead of a separate per-microservice database.
+These databases will store patient monitoring data, rules on medical readings, and alerts.
+The shared database style is suitable because MonitorMe needs to prioritize data integrity and consistency over data isolation and high scalability.

 # 4. System Architecture: Components